ouroboros8/phrasepasser/README.md

 Specifically, this program uses [SystemRandom](https://docs.python.org/3.4/library/random.html#random.SystemRandom) for randomness generation.
-This is supposed to be secure enough for cryptographic applications, and this is presumably random enough for out purposes.
+This is supposed to be secure enough for cryptographic applications, and this is presumably random enough for our purposes.

 If you have any concerns or suggestions with regard to this program's security,